Annual Scion Exchange and Grafting Party

 - Masking or painter's tape: to wrap around scions for labeling

 This detailed video by by John Valenzuela, a member of the CRFG Golden Gate chapter, will give you an idea of what to expect from a scion exchange: CRFG Scion Exchange What to Bring.

 I Have Scion Wood I'd Like to Contribute to the Scion Exchange!

 CRFG members and guests are invited to bring scions from unusual or lesser-known varieties of trees.

 Note: it is a good idea to clip the top of the scion at a 45 degree angle to distinguish it from the bottom.

-Please write the specific varietal on the bag in which you bring your scions.
-Scions without their specific varietal marked on the bag, as well as unmarked scion bags, will not be accepted.
+Please label your bags of scion wood.
+You can print these labels and tape them to your bags, or print them on Avery label #8164.
+Write the specific varietal: scions of unknown/unmarked varietal will not be accepted.
 Please also include the variety's chill hours and whether or not the variety is self-pollinating, if you know that information.